Certificate & Diploma in Communicative Chinese - Full-time

 Our students are very positive about the quality of the learning experience at the Language Centre.
 This is what Philippa, a recent graduate from the Chinese diploma programme, had to say about the course:

-The course can be paid in two termly instalments as follows:
+The course fees for Home/EU students can be paid in two termly instalments as follows:

-* We offer a 5% discount to those who pay the full course fee at the start of the first term.
+* For Self-Funding students only, we offer a 5% discount to those who pay the full course fee at the start of the first term.